pupilfirst/wd101-scripts/building-web-forms/form-and-form-elements/README.md

 # Script

-In this video we will learn about HTML Forms and using Form controls within it to collect user input on web pages.
+In this lesson, we will learn about HTML Forms and using Form controls within them to collect user input on web pages.

 The HTML `form` element helps to create an HTML form for user input.
 It is used as a container for elements such as text fields, checkboxes, radio buttons and submit buttons.